sous-chefs/chef-splunk/README.md

 Enterprise server will be assigned.
 If environments are not used, use `_default`.
 For example in a Chef Repository (not in a cookbook):

+Users may configure the auth vault and item name via the `auth_options` hash in the default attributes.

     % cat data_bags/vault/splunk__default.json
     {
       "id": "splunk__default",